-Benefit Table for Plus upgrade If you're an in-patient or day-patient Private hospital and day-patient unit fees ✓ Paid for a private hospital or day-patient unit not in our Directory of Hospitals up to the normal daily rates Including fees for in-patient or day-patient: Specialist fees ✓ Fee-limited specialists fees paid full If you're an out-patient Routine out-patient management of specified chronic conditions ✓ No yearly limit We will pay for the routine follow- up consultations and associated diagnostic tests (but not out-patient drugs and dressings) with a specialist for the purpose of monitoring the on-going control of a specified chronic condition.
+Benefit Table for Plus upgrade If you're an in-patient or day-patient Private hospital and day-patient unit fees Paid for a private hospital or day-patient unit not in our Directory of Hospitals up to the normal daily rates Including fees for in-patient or day-patient: accommodation diagnostic tests using the operating theatre nursing care drugs dressings physiotherapy surgical appliances that the specialist uses during surgery. " For details, see 3.7 Specialist fees ✓ Fee-limited specialists fees paid full If you're an out-patient : Routine out-patient management of specified chronic conditions ✓ No yearly limit We will pay for the routine follow- up consultations and associated diagnostic tests (but not out-patient drugs and dressings) with a specialist for the purpose of monitoring the on-going control of a specified chronic condition.
 Fees for visits to a private GP for consultations and minor GP surgery ✓ Up to £500 a year